In Honour Bound

-In Honour Bound is a 1880 one act British play by Sydney Grundy.
+In Honour Bound is an 1880 one act British play by Sydney Grundy.
 It was based on a French play Un Chaine.

 1925 Australian Radio Production

 The play was produced for radio in Melbourne in 1925.

 It was one of the first Australian radio plays.
 Many early radio productions only featured two actors but this one had a cast of four.
 Many of the cast then appeared in The Difference.

 The play was performed again on Australian radio in 1932.